[Minor revision–posted 10/26/23 (replaces 10/20/22 edition)]

 All activities at the Museum and the NRHC require the presence of security personnel.
 No substitutions may be made for security staff, nor may staff members volunteer their services to serve in a security role (see OP 76.03, Texas Tech Police).

-Vehicular traffic on the grounds of the Museum or the NRHC, other than on surfaced, public- access streets, is limited to sanctioned university activities unless otherwise approved by the directors.
+Vehicular traffic on the grounds of the Museum or the NRHC, other than on surfaced, public-access streets, is limited to sanctioned university activities unless otherwise approved by the directors.
 Public parking is permitted in designated lots.
-University parking stickers must be displayed on staff, faculty, and student vehicles (see OP 78.
-01, Traffic and Parking Rules and Regulations and OP 61.
-18, Traffic and Parking Control Devices).
-Alcoholic beverages are not permitted in or on the grounds of the Museum or the NRHC without special written permission from the Office of the President or the Office of the Chancellor.
-Requests for permission must be submitted to the Director of the Museum or the NRHC and will be forwarded for approval.
-Smoking and the other uses of tobacco products are not permitted in the Museum buildings, on the grounds of the NRHC, or within the fence of the Goodman Cotton Gin (see OP 60.15, Smoke-free and Tobacco-free Environment).
+Faculty, staff, and students must register their vehicles and obtain an ePermit from Transportation & Parking Services (see OP 78.01, Traffic and Parking Rules and Regulations, and OP 61.18, Traffic and Parking Control Devices).
+Smoking and the other uses of tobacco products are not permitted in the Museum buildings, on the grounds of the NRHC, or within the fence of the Goodman Cotton Gin (see OP 60.15, Smoke-Free and Tobacco-Free Environment).

 Live human-controlled animals, other than laboratory animals or service and security dogs, are not authorized in Museum buildings or on the grounds (see OP 61.38, Animals in Texas Tech Buildings).
 Laboratory animals may not be kept in the building beyond the immediate needs of research.
 Open flames, including pit fires, chimney or stove fires, flares, fireworks, kerosene heaters and lamps, candles, matches, etc., are prohibited on the grounds and in the Museum buildings unless approved by the President.